There are many components of a UV system presented below:

 UV chamber or reactor

 Each reactor has an inlet and an outlet to be connected to the hydraulic system.
 In addition, a UV reactor is usually made of stainless steel.
-However, other materials such as HDPE can be used when salt or corrosive water needs to be disinfected.
+However, other materials such as HDPE can be used when disinfecting salt or corrosive water.

 Different types of reactors can be found for specific applications such as sterilization.